z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 ##### PROGRAM

 * Can be specified as PROGRAM('xxxxxxxx') or PROGRAM(label)
 * _label_ must point to an 8-byte field.

-* Any received COMMAREA when the EXEC CICS HANDLE ABEND is issued is passed to the handling program when an abend occurs.
+Any received COMMAREA when the EXEC CICS HANDLE ABEND is issued is passed to the handling program when an abend occurs.

-!!!
-Note
+> [!NOTE]
-    When an XCTL is executed, any HANDLE ABEND LABEL at the current logical level is cleared as the current program is no longer in use.
+> When an XCTL is executed, any HANDLE ABEND LABEL at the
+> current logical level is cleared as the current program is no longer in
+> use.
 HANDLE ABEND PROGRAMs are not cleared.

 #### Errors